 (a) The university sanctioning committee shall consist of fifteen tenured members of the faculty selected by the executive committee of faculty council from at least eight different colleges and regional campuses.
 Each member of the university sanctioning committee must receive required training before serving on the panel.
 Each selected person shall serve a three-year term followed by a one-year term as an alternate member.
 A chair shall be elected from the membership in the spring for a one-year term, starting during the subsequent summer session.

 (b) The chair shall select three members of the committee to sit on each sanctioning panel.
+The chair of the committee may sit on the panel as an observer.
 Panelists may not be drawn from the complainant's or respondent's tenure initiating unit, as may be applicable.
 Alternates may be assigned to university sanctioning panels at the chair's discretion.

-(3) In evaluating sanctions, the investigation and sanctioning committee shall consider the totality of the circumstances, including aggravating and mitigating factors.
+(3) In evaluating sanctions, the sanctioning panel shall consider the totality of the circumstances, including aggravating and mitigating factors.

 (a) Aggravating factors may include, but are not limited to: